GuyBaele/SpreadGL/README.md

 # Examples
 In the "data examples" folder, you can find some dataset examples for visualization.

-# Point Map Visualization
+# Point Layer Visualization
 1. Load Data\
-Drag and drop a CSV file into the application.
+Drag and drop "Belgium Omicron Cases.csv" into the application.
+(Belgium Omicron Cases)

 2. Add Layers\
 In the Layers panel, add a new layer.\